simonbates/procdraw-old/README.md

 * An interpreter for a Lisp-like language with:
     * s-expression syntax
     * list-structured memory
-    * code is stored as list structures and is always recoverable and modifiable at run time
+    * code stored as list structures and always recoverable and modifiable at run time
     * a simple object model ("tables")
 * A simple data-flow model ("signals")